Codehagen/propdock/README.md

 ## Introduction

-Welcome to Dingify, where we're we are going to make your alerts easy for you
+Welcome to Propdock, where we're revolutionizing property management and real estate analytics.
+Our platform offers comprehensive solutions for monitoring, tracking, and analyzing property-related data in real-time.
+Whether you're a property manager, real estate investor, or developer, Propdock provides the tools you need to make informed decisions and optimize your property portfolio.

+Key features of Propdock include:
+- Real-time property monitoring
+- Event tracking for property-related activities
+- Advanced data analytics for real estate insights
+- Integration with various property management tools
+- Customizable dashboards for at-a-glance information

+With Propdock, you'll have all the information you need at your fingertips to streamline your property management processes and maximize your real estate investments.

 ## Directory Structure

-Dingify is a monorepo managed by [Turborepo](https://turbo.build/repo).
+Propdock is a monorepo managed by [Turborepo](https://turbo.build/repo).
 The monorepo is split between `apps` and `packages` directories.

     .
     ├── apps                         # Its app workspace which contains